Steppes to Skyscrapers

 Fun fact: Nicknamed “Land of a Million Elephants” due to its historical name of Lan Xang translating to that phrase.
 For more information, check out Luang Prabang Culture’s “The Land of a Million Elephants”

-Recent news article: Lighted boat festivals glow across Laos, with Luang Prabang shining brightest
+Recent news article: Lighted boat festivals glow across Laos, with Luang Prabang shining brightest (The Nation, 2025)

 My knowledge: Not too familiar with Laos

-Hand drawn flag of Lebanon
+My hand-drawn flag of Lebanon

 LEBANON